nsrr/isaps-documentation/pages/README.md

     <tr><td>SubjectID</td><td>Subject identifier ([filename_id](:variables_path:/filename_id))</td></tr>
     <tr><td>DaysFromFirstDate</td><td>The number of calendar days from the first EDF date for the given subject </td></tr>
     <tr><td>FileCounterWithinDay</td><td>An incrementing number for EDF files with start times on the same calendar day </td></tr>
-    <tr><td>ScheduleInfo</td><td>B - Block 1, 2 or 3 - denotes the 2-3 day period of ambulatory in each of the three weeks of study <br> SP - Sleep Period within Block <br> WP - Wake Period within Block <br> PT - part of Wake Period - may have required multiple separate recordings to capture <br> OC - On-call, this is the control condition where interns were scheduled to a Q3 schedule - an on-call 24+ hour shift every three days <br>  IV - Intervention, this is the intervention condition where the 24+hour shift was broken into two shorter shifts with a break in between </td></tr>
+    <tr><td>ScheduleInfo</td><td>B - Block 1, 2 or 3 - denotes the 2-3 day period of ambulatory in each of the three weeks of study <br><br> SP - Sleep Period within Block <br><br> WP - Wake Period within Block <br><br> PT - part of Wake Period - may have required multiple separate recordings to capture <br><br> OC - On-call, this is the control condition where interns were scheduled to a Q3 schedule - an on-call 24+ hour shift every three days <br><br>  IV - Intervention, this is the intervention condition where the 24+hour shift was broken into two shorter shifts with a break in between </td></tr>
   </table>

 ## Access and usage restrictions